Heracleitos/Heracleitos.github.io/README.md

 **About the Laboratory**

-Established in 1993, HCSL is an innovative research laboratory committed to the evaluation and reduction of uncertainty in complex systems.
+Established in 1993, HCSL is an innovative research laboratory dedicated to evaluating and reducing  uncertainty in complex systems.
 Through a transdisciplinary approach, HCSL develops clinical, laboratory, research, and educational tools to assess and address the uncertainty associated with complex processes.

 **Objectives**